Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

-Especially, when we still consider information diffusion in a finite time, quasi-linear approximation can be applied to NPDE.
-Or above equation is the case of assigning activation function $\sigma_h$ to be a linear function.
-Please note that NPDE contains spacial and time variables, it can be applied to describe spatiotemporal dynamic systems \cite{Wang2019TCYB} also.
+Especially, when we still consider information diffusion in a finite time, quasi-linear approximation can be applied to NPDEs.
+Otherwise, the above equation is the case of assuming the activation function $\sigma_h$ to be a linear function.
+It is worth noting that NPDEs contain spacial and time variables, which can also be applied to describe spatiotemporal dynamic systems~\cite{Wang2019TCYB}.